 Course evaluations and ePortfolios are separate things — but what if they could be used together for maximum impact?
-Assessment surveys allow students the opportunity to provide feedback to evaluate the efficiency of your courses.
-They can be reference points for well-received topics or most remembered assignments and give educators the chance to see how well learners are doing.
+Assessment surveys allow students the opportunity to evaluate the efficiency and value of your courses.
+These course evaluations can be reference points for well-received topics or most-remembered assignments and give educators the chance to see how well learners are doing.
 They are an indirect assessment meant to be used as aggregate, anonymized reflection.

-The end-of-the-semester or course assessment should be an honest reflection of your institution.
-The accuracy and validity of the students are vital to collecting quality data that can affect decisions about departments, classes, instructors, and more.
+End-of-semester or course assessments should be honest reflections of your institution.
+The accuracy and validity of student responses are vital to collecting quality data that can shape decisions about departments, classes, instructors, and more.

 Cognitive bias plays a part in our decisions, even when we're unaware of it.
 Due to the mental shortcuts our brains create, bias affects our memory and retention and can impact survey and assessment answers.
-Recognizing that bias exists is the first step in evaluating responses and understanding how to avoid it.
+Recognizing that bias exists is the first step in understanding how to avoid it in course evaluation responses.

 One of the most common forms of response bias is recency bias.
-The traditional end-of-the-semester assessments may be based on only the most recent events rather than significant or more relevant past events.
+The traditional end-of-the-semester assessments may be based on only the most recent — rather than the most significant — events.
 Asking students to recall an event will likely lead to responses about the last several weeks rather than a reflection of the entire semester because that's what is freshest in their minds.

 You may also encounter: